Jargen89/SLTableView-Demo/README.md

 Further work includes changing the inits to include an (id) parameter for the UIViewController the SLTableView is in, so navigation to a separate WebView Controller can be implemented

+Also going to change sources from /r/pics to imgur.com